motzel/rust-bsor/README.md

 Disclaimer: This is my Rust learning project, so expect bugs and non-idomatic code

+## Known limitations

+Version 0.1.0 does not support replays saved out of specification by a very old version of the Beat Leader mod (incorrect utf8 string encoding).

 ## Install

 Run following Cargo command in your project directory